Eugen Hirschfeld: Later life

-In February 1916, Hirschfeld was interned at Enoggera then one week later transported to Liverpool, New South Wales, being held there until he was released due to ill-health in August 1917.
+In February 1916, as part of a wider movement to intern all German citizens (whether or not naturalised British citizens), Hirschfeld was interned at Enoggera then one week later transported to Liverpool, New South Wales, being held there until he was released due to ill-health in August 1917.
 He was once again soon interned on the basis he had allegedly falsified medical evidence to secure his original release.
 A magisterial investigation ensued, and after a review of the case by Robert Garran, Hirschfeld was deported to Germany.
-He soon travelled to the Netherlands before arriving in the United States of America where he practiced in Allentown, Pennsylvania.
+He then travelled to the Netherlands before arriving in the United States of America where he practiced in Allentown, Pennsylvania.

-Due in part to representations from John Monash, Hirschfeld was finally allowed to reenter Australia in 1927 and commenced practice at Wickham Terrace in Brisbane.
+After the war ended, Hirschfeld sought to return to Australia (where his family remained), but was refused.
+Due in part to representations from John Monash, Hirschfeld was finally allowed to return to Australia in 1927 and commenced medical practice at Wickham Terrace in Brisbane.
 He eventually moved to the Darling Downs area, purchasing stations around Inglewood where he spent 15 years carrying out botanical research into improving the quality of pasture for raising sheep and cattle.